PrideInLondon/pride-london-web/README.md

 If the app is not reading the content from the correct environment, try the following steps:

-- ensure you have closed all running app instances between config changes
+- ensure all running app instances are closed between config changes
-- delete your local Contentful cache via the command `gatsby clean`
+- delete the local Contentful cache via the command `gatsby clean`

 ### Running the development server :running: